Department of Psychology

 - There's an active Psychology Club for all students, and a chapter of Psi Chi, the national psychology honor society.

 - Undergraduate students have easy access to computers, laboratory facilities, and equipment.
 These include laboratories for working with people and rooms for observing individuals and groups.
-There is also a well-equipped physiological psychology laboratory.

 - Fieldwork in the community is supported and encouraged.